vivekhandebagh/vivekhandebagh.github.io/_posts/2025-04-20-moon-was-pretty.md

 ![The moon was pretty](/assets/images/under_moon.png)

-> The moon was beautiful tonight.
+> The moon was pretty tonight.
 > Yet I still felt so conflicted.
 > I want to understand the beautiful.
 > But on the other hand, I want to feel the beautiful.
 > The search for intellectual clarity seems to prevent it.
 > Perhaps feeling it is maximal knowledge of it.
-> I don't know anymore.
+> I really don't know anymore.
 >
 > Sleep feels blissful.
-> Non‑existence feels good right now.
+> Non‑existence kind of feels good right now.
 > Am I sad?
-> I don't know what I am tired from.
+> I don't know why I am still tired.
 > Do you ever just feel like laying down on the concrete?
 > Perhaps I am tired of being the only one to witness myself.
 > It is just that same, stupid, simple feeling—
-> You know when you keep driving and driving…
+> You know when you keep driving and driving
-> the AC stops working and you end up melting into the seat.
+> and the AC stops working and you end up melting into the seat.
 > It no longer feels like there is a passenger on this journey.
 >
 > My desire to understand is ultimately a desire to be understood.